Up to 2013, Mexico had an installed effective capacity to generate

 by the Energy Regulatory Commission (CRE) and the Federal Electricity

-Between 2003 and 2012, Mexico received approximately 7.343 billion dollars in investments in the renewable energies industry, mainly in the states of Oaxaca and Baja California.
-The main investor countries were Spain, the United States, Denmark and France.
+Between 2003 and 2013, Mexico received approximately 11.099 billion dollars in investments in the renewable energies industry, mainly in the states of Oaxaca and Baja California.
+The main investor countries were Spain, the United States and Germany.

 More and more transnationals from the renewable energies industry are opting to invest in Mexico due to its appeal and reliability.
 Both project developers and equipment suppliers are present in the country.
 In addition, several domestic companies have penetrated the local market with small-scale projects involved in development, manufacturing and selling renewable equipment and/or have decided to diversify their business towards the sustainable energy industry.